georgeflanagin/extralinux10steps/README.md

 %wheel        ALL=(ALL)       NOPASSWD: ALL
 ```

+For the rest of the operations, you need to be `root`, so `su root`.

 ## Disable SELinux

 SELinux has its purposes, but it interferes with several scientific packages.
 The workstations